sirn/fanboi2/README.md

 ## Configuring

 Fanboi2 uses environment variable to configure the application.
-In case `make` is used, you can create a file named `.env` in the root directory of the project and our make configuration will happily use it up on `make serve` or `make devserve`.
-Otherwise you may want to use something like [Direnv](https://github.com/direnv/direnv).
+You may want to use something like [Direnv](https://github.com/direnv/direnv) to manage these environment variables.

 -   `AUTH_SECRET` -- **Required**.
 Secret for authentication/authorization cookie.
 -   `CELERY_BROKER_URL` -- **Required**.
 Redis URL for Celery broker, e.g. redis://127.0.0.1/1